shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 ## Recent Updates

-The documentation system also displays recent updates to the system, pulled from the `completed_items.json` file.
+The documentation system displays recent updates to the system, pulled from the `completed_items.json` file.
 This provides users with information about recent changes and improvements.

 ## Technical Implementation

 The Documentation system is implemented using:

 - **Controller**: `Comserv::Controller::Documentation`
+- **Configuration**: `documentation_config.json`
-- **Template**: `Documentation/index.tt`
+- **Template**: `Documentation/index.tt` and category-specific templates
 - **JavaScript**: Client-side sorting and tab switching
 - **CSS**: Styling for documentation cards, tabs, and badges